TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 }
 ```

 And that’s it—we’ve just whooshed pure sine tone goodness from nothing!
-Granted, there are some flaws with this method (it’s inefficient, and the signal clicks when repeated); but hey, it demonstrates synthesis.
+Granted, there are some flaws with this method (it could be more efficient, and the signal clicks when repeated); but hey, it demonstrates synthesis.

 **Note** on Buffers: It's common to use a buffer size which is medium-sized power of 2 (e.g. 512, 1024, 2048, 4096...) as this enhances cache loads and processing speed (dividing by a power of 2 is super easy for processors!).[^buffers]